 Since there are many inputs and the price range can vary quite a bit, a good way to double-check that a business’s valuation is in the right ballpark is to use a comparable.
 Similar to the way real estate appraisals are done, looking into comparable businesses for sale within a similar industry can be informative.
 These comparables can act as yet another benchmark in determining a fair and competitive sale price for your business.

-One crucial thing I want to address is this: accurate or not, many business people have a number in mind prior to beginning the pricing process.
+One crucial thing is this: accurate or not, many business people have a number in mind prior to beginning the pricing process.
 They know exactly what the business generates and they know how much work is involved in making the wheels turn.
 Be careful not to confuse the ‘potential’ of the business or how many hours you have put into it, with the selling price.
 As humans, we are all susceptible to psychological biases in that we greatly value the items we own, particularly when emotionally invested.
 For this reason alone, it’s a good idea to get a second opinion.
 Selling a business can be a huge undertaking.
 For many people, it can be the largest transaction they will ever make.
 There are professionals out there who can assist you in determining an appropriate pricing strategy.
 Just as you would obtain an appraisal on your home prior to selling it, you can get a valuation of your business by a certified professional to ensure you are on the right track.
-Such valuations generally cost less than $2,000 for small businesses.
-The cost can be higher for larger, more complex businesses.

 The above mentioned tips can definitely help you determine your sale price range.
 As mentioned in the beginning, it really comes down to what the market is willing to pay.
 As a responsible seller, you should determine a fair market range (rather than a set price) and be prepared to sell within that range.
 Hopefully these guidelines will help make your business transaction proceed smoothly and ease any potential seller’s remorse by knowing you have done your homework and are getting a fair price for your business.